-The refurbished ground saw the main stand restored to its former glory and a new cover erected over the terrace at the east end.
+The refurbished ground saw the main stand restored to its former glory and a new cover erected over the terrace at the west end.
 The remainder of the ground was made up of banks of open terracing and in centre of the south side stood a small tower.
 The stadium was still surrounded by open land and was the archetypal provincial football ground.
 Following their return to footballing matters, Real Oviedo made a decent fist of their opportunity and managed to stay in La Primera until 1950.
 Relegation in 1950 was compounded by the death of president and benefactor Carlos Tartiere and the club struggled both financially as well as on the pitch.
-Buenavista was sold to the municipality in May 1954, then leased back to the club at a peppercorn rent and the stadium was named in honour of their former president on 22 July 1958.
+The Campo Buenavista was sold to the municipality in May 1954, then leased back to the club at a peppercorn rent, and the stadium was renamed in honour of their former president on 22 July 1958.

 By 1980, the landscape, if not Estadio Carlos Tartiere, had changed dramatically.
-Gone were open fields and the two small houses that stood behind the west terrace and in their place stood high rise urban development.
+Gone were the open fields and the two small houses behind the east terrace, and in their place stood high rise urban development.
 Architect Florencio Muniz Uribe had a tricky job of rebuilding a stadium under the very noses of the local residents.
 The Tribuna Sanchez del Rio had not weathered well, so it was replaced with a modern main stand, whose roof was metallic rather than concrete.
 This theme was continued around the other three sides of the ground, with the end stands slightly lower than the two side enclosures.
 The new stadium layout was inaugurated on 29 April 1982, when the home side entertained the Chilean national side.
 With a capacity of 22,284, it was the smallest of the venues used in España 82 and saw three matches featuring Algeria, Austria and the returning Chileans.

 |Rebuilt and ready for Mundial '82|

 The latest version of the Estadio Carlos Tartiere offered little, if anything in the way of radical architectural design.
 It was modern, bright and functional.
 There were some nice touches, such as the walls at the back of the end stands featured the shields of the 23 supporters' clubs branches found throughout Asturias.
-The stadium was also the first in Europe to feature an electronic ticketing system and whilst it is now the norm, it created a lot of interest when it was installed back in 1988, including some enquires from English clubs, who were under the cloud of Thatcher's Identity Card fiasco (Remember that?).
+The stadium was also the first in Europe to feature an electronic ticketing system and whilst it is now the norm, it created a lot of interest when it was installed back in 1988, including some enquiries from English clubs, who were under the cloud of Thatcher's Identity Card fiasco (Remember that?).
 Real Oviedo returned to La Primera in 1988 and stayed there for the next 13 seasons and attracted good crowds to the stadium.

-The Spanish National side returned to the city for the first time in 66 years when it lost 1-2 to Yugoslavia in September 1988.
-Three years later, La Seleccion returned to beat Uruguay 2-1.
+The Spanish National side returned to the city for the first time in 56 years when it lost 1-2 to Yugoslavia in September 1988.
+Three years later, La Selección returned to beat Uruguay 2-1.
 The club wanted the municipality to extend the stadium up to 40,000, but lack of funds and its cramped location meant that, despite being little over a decade old, it was already past its sell by date.
 This was compounded in 1998, when the stadium had to be converted into an all-seater arena which saw the capacity drop to 16,000.
 In the end a solution was found when the municipality agreed to build a new stadium around a kilometre to the west and the old stadium was identified as the new site of the Palacio de Congresos, the home of the Asturian Regional Parliament.

 |The end is nigh!
-January 2003 and the levelling begins|
+January 2003 and the leveling begins|